 This is the largest exhibition to date to focus on the early work of one of Pop’s most widely admired artists.
 Bringing together nearly 300 pieces from collections around the world, Claes Oldenburg: The Sixties showcases a broad range of the artist’s sculptures—including prized works from the Walker Art Center’s collection such as Upside Down City (1962) and Shoestring Potatoes Spilling from a Bag (1966).
 The show also highlights Oldenburg’s key role in Happenings and other interdisciplinary performance art of the early 1960s.

-The exhibition showcases several major bodies of work from Oldenburg’s formative years.
+The exhibition presents several major bodies of work from Oldenburg’s formative years.
 A section he designated The Street features a graffiti-inspired installation focused on the underbelly of urban life; works from The Store include his celebrated sculptures of food and everyday goods.
 Film footage from various Happenings, which combined performance with many of these sculptural objects, costumes, and props, brings audiences into the action of the moment.
 An area entitled The Home is devoted to sculptures of large-scale domestic objects created in “soft,” “hard,” and other versions.
-The Monument shows the development of the artist’s huge public sculptures in drawings and collages from the mid-’60s.
+The Monument shows the development of huge public sculptures in drawings and collages from the mid-’60s.